Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 - They are the only player to control at least 18 unique supply centres across all active boards.
 Unique here means unique by region name, so controlling Serbia in Timeline 1 and Serbia in Timeline 2 counts as only one supply centre.
 - If more than one player controls more than 18 unique supply centres, they are the only one with a clear majority.
 It's possible for two players to reach 18 centres in the same turn, e.g. if they have targeted different timelines.

+## Variants

+As with regular Diplomacy, it's possible for 5D Diplomacy to feature variant maps with completely different region arrangements.
+Other variants, such as variants with new rules, are not supported.

+Modifying the server to adjudicate custom variants in 5D is simple.
+You need only edit the JSON files in the folder `server/Data` to match the intended board.
+Any subsequent run of the server will use those to create and adjudicate worlds.

+- Modify `centres.json` to change supply centres and starting/home centres.
+- Modify `connections.json` to change connections between regions.
+- Modify `regions.json` to change regions.
+- Modify `units.json` to change starting units.

+Modifying the client is tricker as it is much more tied to this particular Diplomacy board.
+While `client/src/data/regions.ts` contains the list of regions and associated data, you will also need to replace the SVG files in `src/assets/map` and then reference them in `src/hooks/useRegionSvg`.